This joyously unfussy recipe by Edd Kimber, from his new book One Tin Bakes, is a surefire crowdpleaser and a wonderful dish to make with little ones

 IMAGE: EDD KIMBER

 I think it’s possible that every kid of the ’80s and maybe the ’90s made tiffin as a child.
-It is the ultimate recipe to keep young hands busy for an hour during the summer holidays.
+It is the ultimate recipe to keep young hands busy for an hour.
 Joyously unfussy with no real technique to speak of – it’s basically melt and mix.
 For my version, I have kept things pretty much as they always are, but I’ve soaked the fruit in alcohol because I’m an adult now and it sounded good to me (but exclude this for children).
 I have also added a little hint of malt flavour, which is such a wonderful pairing with chocolate.

 Every recipe in this book is baked in just one tin, a 23 x 33cm (9 x 13in) cake tin (commonly used for brownies).
 Depth is crucial; you will need a version of the tin that is at least 5cm (2in) deep.